ve7mjc/sigint-radio-channel-node/README.md

 ## RTLSDR-Airband Channel Listeners

-RTLSDR-Airband supports output via UDP packets.
-The output format is an 8,000 byte datagram with 32-bit float samples (2,000 samples) at 16,000 samples/sec.
+We configure RTLSDR-Airband to output via UDP packets.
+The output format is an 8000 bytes datagram with 32-bit float samples (2,000 samples) at 16,000 samples/sec.
 Each datagram contains 125 msec of audio.
-The datagrams appear to always be 8,000 bytes, with the final datagram being padded with 0x00 bytes.
+The datagrams appear to always be 8000 bytes, with the final datagram being padded with 0x00 bytes.

 RTLSDR-Airband falls short in a few ways: